RhythmD22/Financier/README.md

 - **Money Tips:** Browse practical budgeting advice.
 - **Calculator:** Perform calculations without leaving the app.

-All data is saved in your browser via `localStorage` and can be exported as CSV.
+All data is saved in your browser via `localStorage` and can be exported to or imported from CSV.

 ## Features